 Have you ever had that feeling of being disconnected from your surroundings?
 You’re certain that there’s something deeper that connects the things around you, you just can’t quite put your finger on it.

 This is a great feeling if you’re away on a peaceful retreat strolling through a beautiful glen amongst the heather.

 If you’re trying to navigate your way through the hustle and bustle of Glasgow with the family in tow it’s a bit of a pain.

 This was the dilemma facing visitors to the SEC.

-Problem was people were missing the fact that all three facilities; The SSE Hydro, SEC Armadillo and the SEC Centre were connected.
+People were missing the fact that all three facilities; The SSE Hydro, SEC Armadillo and the SEC Centre were connected.

 What went wrong with the SEC logo?

 There were probably several reasons for the misconception.
 But undoubtedly some of the blame lay with the logo.
 Here’s why:

 The Armadillo in the Room.
 The strong visual focus on the Armadillo roof spines left out the other facilities.

 Dated Photoshop Effects.
 Once popular bevel and gradient effects began to make the logo look out of touch and unprofessional.